 MacDonald’s Timeless Characters

-Growing up as I did, intimately acquainted with the vivid characters painted by George MacDonald, it was with great surprise that I discovered how few of my friends were familiar with this beloved author.
-Somehow, despite Hannah Hurnard’s declaration that anyone who loves C.S.
-Lewis will eventually move on to George MacDonald, the works of George MacDonald had quietly gone out of print.
-Perhaps the fault lies with their readability in the unedited stages.
+Growing up as I did, intimately acquainted with the vivid characters painted by George MacDonald, it was with great surprise that I discovered through the years how few of my friends were familiar with this beloved author.
+Perhaps the fault lies with the readability of some of the Scots dialect in the original versions.
 Perhaps it is due to the overwhelming message of faith and obedience in his books.
 Perhaps it is simply an indication of modern reading trends:

 “It is a striking indication of the trend and shallowness of the modern reading public that George MacDonald’s books have been so neglected.”